alvinslee/docs.konghq.com/app/_hub/kong-inc/request-transformer/index.md

 ## Order of execution

-Plugin performs the response transformation in the following order:
+Plugin performs the request transformation in the following order:

 * remove → rename → replace → add → append